shane030716/node-js/Tutorial6/README.md

 ### Event Loop

 While Events seems similar to what callbacks are.
-The difference lies in the fact that callback functions are called when an asynchronous function returns its result where as event handling works on the observer pattern.
+The difference lies in the fact that callback functions are called when **an asynchronous function returns its result** where as event handling works on the **observer pattern**.
 The functions which listens to events acts as Observers.
 Whenever an event gets fired, its listener function starts executing.
 Node.js has multiple in-built events available through events module and EventEmitter class which is used to bind events and event listeners as follows:

 ```
 // Import events module